 With a strategic location, low taxes, competitive operating costs and a multicultural workforce that is well-educated, highly-skilled and productive, British Columbia is one of Canada’s most dynamic places to do business, presenting unique business opportunities for entrepreneurs.

-British Columbia has introduced a mandatory online registration system, known as Entrepreneur Immigration Registration (EIR), for all prospective applicants to the Entrepreneur Immigration stream of the BC Provincial Nominee Program (BC PNP).
+British Columbia has introduced a mandatory online registration system, known as Entrepreneur Immigration Registration, for all prospective applicants to the Entrepreneur Immigration stream of the British Columbia Provincial Nominee Program (BC PNP).
 A maximum of 200 registrations may be accepted per month, and the BC PNP will periodically invite the highest-scoring registrants to submit applications.